Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Jacksonville's games this season have eclipsed the over/under just two times in 12 opportunities (16.7%).

-- In games that Jacksonville totals over 354.1 yards, the team is 1-4 against the spread and 1-4 overall.
+- When Jacksonville piles up over 354.1 yards, the team is 1-4 against the spread and 1-4 overall.

-- This season the Jaguars have turned the ball over 21 times, seven more than the Titans' takeaways (14).
+- The Jaguars have turned the ball over 21 times this season, seven more turnovers than the Titans have forced (14).

 Home and road insights